 Whether you’re interested in considering an investment in a strong up and coming tech company, or you’re looking for someone to back your business, you have to know your numbers.
 There’s a lot that goes into a proper evaluation of benefits and a tangible worth for this.
 Watch this video for the inside scoop on all of the numbers, figures and details most people wouldn’t be aware of.
 Armed with the right details, you’ll have a strong sense of the company and the people involved.

-Now I just want to take a case study on tech startup for investment.
 Swift Networks is a company we listed on the stock market.
 The code is SW1.
-What I mean by listed, we met Swift about a year ago.
-They weren’t an early stage business but they had structural issues but their cost bases were way too high: $400,000 a year on rent for an office with twenty people.
+What I mean by listed is that we met Swift about a year ago.
+They weren’t an early stage business, but they had a few structural issues.
+Their cost bases were way too high.
+They were paying $400,000 a year on rent for an office with 20 people.
 That is high.
-The wages for the businesses were way too high.
-It was still a good business with ninety-seven percent of the revenue is recurring.
+The wages for the business were way too high.
+But it was still a good business – 97% of the revenue is recurring.

-What Swift does is has anyone heard of an SaaS model ?
-They’re a content as a service.
+What Swift does is – has everyone heard of an SaaS model – they’re content as a service.
 They have content.
-They have relationships with Foxtel, they have relationships with Optus and they have their own brand called WiZZ TV and they distribute that content into mining camps.
+They have relationships with Foxtel, they have relationships with Optus and they have their own brand called WiZZ TV, and they distribute that content into mining camps.

-What we liked about Swift more specifically is their ability to take that good solid model, they were doing about $14,000,000 of revenue and distribute that and grow it into different verticals, whether it is aged care or hospitality.
+What we liked about Swift more specifically is their ability to take that good solid model, they were doing about $14 million of revenue, and distribute that and grow it into different verticals, whether it is aged care or hospitality.

 Now that you are grounded in the most important details to understand, you can apply the numbers when considering a tech company for investment.
 It’s not just about the growth, value, or even the bottom line, but it’s also about the people and management.
 This is just as important if you are a tech startup looking to present your value to potential investors.
 No matter which side of the equation you are on, make sure you are armed with facts and consider the right questions for the best chance for success.